sezzle/sezzle-magento2/README.md

 ### Github Release Tag

 *Gitlab magento2AppFrontends project will automatically mirror to Github sezzle-magento2 project.
-Once that has occurred, the following steps must be completed manually*
+Once that has occurred, the following steps must be completed manually.
+If this step is not completed, merchants will not be able to install the latest version via Composer*

 1. Go to https://github.com/sezzle/sezzle-magento2/releases
 1. Click `Draft a new release`